 Updated Aug 1st, 2022

-The Mind & Life Francisco J. Varela Research Grants—an important and integral component of Mind & Life’s support of contemplative scientists and scholars—are based on neuroscientist and philosopher Francisco J. Varela’s belief that contemplative training offers modern science novel methods for investigating human experience.
-In his vision, contemplative training not only provides a new domain for scientific study, but more importantly offers resources for advancing scientific theories and models of consciousness, emotion, cognition, and self.
+The Mind & Life Francisco J. Varela Research Grants—an important and integral component of Mind & Life’s support of contemplative scientists and scholars—are based on neuroscientist and philosopher Francisco J. Varela’s belief that contemplative practices offer modern science novel, valuable methods for investigating human experience.

 Mind & Life wishes to express our deep thanks to the Hershey Family Foundation for their generous support of this program since its inception.

-**NOTE: There is a different application cycle and process for attendees of the European Summer Research Institutes.
-For those applying based on attendance of a European Summer Research Institute in Chiemsee, Germany, please visit the Mind & Life Europe website.
-Applicants may only apply for one Varela Grant in a given year.
+**NOTE: There is a different application cycle and process for the European Varela Awards.
+Please visit the Mind & Life Europe website for more information.
+Applicants may only apply for one type of Varela grant in a given year.

 Congratulations to our